The Manga Guides: The Manga Guide to Statistics

 The first book in the series, this 236-page guide explains statistics and the glossary tied to it, like mean values, averages and sampling from a statistical population.
 The book is composed of seven chapters, with a prologue, an appendix and an index.

 High school student Rui gets a visit from Mr. Igarashi, a statistician working for her father.
 Instantly falling in love with him, she decides to study statistics so that she can get close enough to him.
 However, her teacher is not Mr. Igarashi, but a certain Mr. Yamamoto, whom she initially despises but values greatly as he teaches her how statistics work and what its components are.

 The seventh and final chapter focuses on statistical hypothesis tests, which Rui manages to overcome.
 She prepares herself to go meet Mr. Igarashi, only for Mr. Yamamoto to reveal that he is on honeymoon vacation.
 Thinking that her lessons were for nothing, she accidentally stumbles into him, knocking his glasses off to reveal his handsome face.
 Finding him pretty, she decides to keep having lessons with him.

+The Manga Guide to Regression Analysis

+This 235-page guide contains four chapters, as well as a prologue, an appendix and index.
+It focuses on multiple types of Regression analysis, from simple regression to multiple regression.

+Miu, a shy waitress working at Café Norns, has developed feelings for a mathematics student regularly visiting the café, which gets her teased by her colleague, Risa.
+One day, as the café closes, Risa notices that the student has left his book, which is about regression analysis.
+Seeing this as an opportunity to get closer to the student, Miu asks Risa to take lessons from her about the subject, which Risa agrees to.

+After the final lesson, which is about Logistic regression, Miu tearfully confesses to have seen Risa talking to the student at the mall, with the student soon revealed to be Risa's cousin, Hiroto.
+After some encouragement from Risa, Miu and Hiroto introduce themselves to each other and start dating.